+'''

-''' ./build/ipsec-secgw [EAL options] -- -p PORTMASK -P -u PORTMASK --config (port,queue,lcore)[,(port,queue,lcore] --single-sa SAIDX --ep0|--ep1 '''
+./build/ipsec-secgw [EAL options] --

+-p PORTMASK -P -u PORTMASK

+--config (port,queue,lcore)[,(port,queue,lcore]

+--single-sa SAIDX

+--ep0|--ep1

+'''

-- · -p PORTMASK: Hexadecimal bitmask of ports to configure - -P: optional, sets all ports to promiscuous mode so that packets are accepted regardless of the packet's Ethernet MAC destination address.
-Without this option, only packets with the Ethernet MAC destination address set to the Ethernet address of the port are accepted (default is enabled). - · -u PORTMASK: hexadecimal bitmask of unprotected ports - -config (port,queue,lcore)[,(port,queue,lcore)]: determines which queues from which ports are mapped to which cores - -single-sa SAIDX: use a single SA for outbound traffic, bypassing the SP on both Inbound and Outbound.
-This option is meant for debugging/performance purposes. - -ep0: configure the app as Endpoint 0. - -ep1: configure the app as Endpoint 1.
+- -p PORTMASK: Hexadecimal bitmask of ports to configure. - ¬P: optional.
+Sets all ports to promiscuous mode so that packets are accepted regardless of the packet's Ethernet MAC destination address.
+Without this option, only packets with the Ethernet MAC destination address set to the Ethernet address of the port are accepted (default is enabled). - -u PORTMASK: hexadecimal bitmask of unprotected ports

+- --config (port, queue, lcore) [, (port, queue, lcore)]: determines which queues from which ports are mapped to which cores. - --single-sa SAIDX: use a single SA for outbound traffic, bypassing the SP on both Inbound and Outbound.
+This option is meant for debugging/performance purposes. - --ep0: configure the app as Endpoint 0. - --ep1: configure the app as Endpoint 1.

 Either one of -ep0 or -ep1 must be specified.
-The main purpose of these options is two easily configure two systems back-to-back that would forward traffic through an IPsec tunnel.
+The main purpose of these options is to easily configure two systems back-to-back that would forward traffic through an IPsec tunnel (see IPSec Inbound/Outbound traffic).

-The mapping of lcores to port/queues is similar to other I3fwd applications.
+The mapping of lcores to port/queues is similar to other l3fwd applications.